 Family relations by marriage: in-laws and step relatives

 Spanish cuñado comes from Latin cōgnātus, which originally meant ‘blood relative’, that is, ‘sprung from the same stock, related by blood, kindred’ (L&S), as the meaning of its parts indicate: cō‑ (a variant of con‑ before some consonants) ‘together’ + gnātus (later natus) ‘born’, the passive participle of the verb gnāscī (later nāscī) ‘to be born’.
-It seems that the word was used in Late Latin to refer to any type of relative but, eventually, Sp. cuñado came to mean ‘brother-in-law’, that is, a relative by marriage, not blood.
-The form of the word cuñado is quite regularly derived from the Latin word cognatum, since Lat. gn always became ñ in Old Spanish, t became d between vowels, and o was often raised to u when next to a palatal consonant (such as ñ), cf. Part I, Chapter 10.[a]
+It seems that the word may have been used in Late Latin to refer to any type of relative.
+In Old Spanish, cuñado/a referred to any non-blood relative, that is a relative by marriage (Sp. pariente por afinidad or pariente político), but by the 14th century it seems that the main meaning was the one it has today, namely ‘brother-in-law’ for cuñado and ‘sister-in-law’ for cuñada.
+Nebrija’s 1499 dictionary still gives ‘relative by marriage’ as one of this word’s meanings, a meaning that is today obsolete (DCEH).